UPPMAX/bianca_workshops/docs/intermediate/install.md

 !!! attention

-    We are not covering this
+    We are not covering this more than superficially.

 ??? info "Still interested?"